Installation on Microsoft Windows

 Step 1 - Determine your installation method

-If you are installing all components on one machine, connect to the machine and proceed to Step 2 .
+• Single machine mode, all components or read-only mode, single machine - connect to the machine and proceed to Step 2.
 Ensure that your machine has:

-Alternatively, if you want to install the components on multiple machines, you first need to determine which machine will run the CAST Imaging Services (imaging-services) component because this component must be installed first before any others.
-Connect to this machine and then proceed to Step 2 .
+• Distributed mode, all components or read-only mode, multiple machines - identify which machine will run the imaging-services component (this must be installed first).
+Connect to this machine and then proceed to Step 2.
 Ensure the following:

 • all machines must have access to the database component.
 This is not included in the installer and must be downloaded and installed separately either on the same or another dedicated machine BEFORE you begin the installation.

-• machines on which you are installing the analysis-node component require the CAST Imaging Core ≥ 8.4 component, which is not included in the installer and must be downloaded and installed separately on the same machine BEFORE you begin the installation of the analysis-node component.
+• machines on which you are installing the analysis-node component require the CAST Imaging Core ≥ 8.4external link component, which is not included in the installer and must be downloaded and installed separately on the same machine BEFORE you begin the installation of the analysis-node component.

 Step 2 - Download the installation media

 Download the latest release of the installer and unzip it anywhere on your local disk.
-The following files and folders will be visible:
+The following files/folders will be created:

 Step 3 - Configure your installation